steveone/reactstrap-project/README.md

 ## Testing

-This has been developed and tested on Mac OS X and works in Safari and Chrome.

-Testing was also done on Windows 10 with Chrome, Edge and Firefox
+This has been developed and tested on Mac OS X and Windows 10 with Chrome, Edge, Safari and Firefox

 ###Features